ieee-victoris-4-0/FreeDuddy-AI/README.md

 This module is designed to be modular, scalable, and easy to integrate with the BuyBuddy backend.

 ## 📋 Features
-- **Image-Based Product Search**: Uses computer vision to match uploaded images with products in the database.
+- **Image-Based Product Search**: Uses YOLO for object detection and CLIP for image embeddings to match uploaded images with products in the catalog.
-- **Text-Based Product Search**: A textual search to match the query with products in the database.
+- **Text-Based Product Search**: Leverages CLIP's text encoding for natural language queries to find relevant products.
-- **Recommendation Engine**: Leverages user data to provide personalized product and gift recommendations. *(Future-Plan)*
 - **API Integration**: Exposes endpoints for image search, text search, and health checks via `model_api.py`.
+- **Interactive Testing**: A Streamlit-based interface (`streamlit_app.py`) for testing visual and text search functionalities.
+- **Vector Database**: Uses Qdrant for efficient storage and retrieval of image and text embeddings.

 ## 🛠️ Setup Instructions